 Every hotel, restaurant, and store that we visit takes American dollars.
 I also carry a supply of one dollar bills with me each day for small purchases such as water, postcards, and small gifts.
 It is also easier to pay for lunch with cash, either in dollars or Israeli Shekels.
-Lunch will range from \$10 for soup and salads, and \$15-20 for a hot meal.
+Lunch will range from \$10 for soup and salads, and \$15-25 for a hot meal.
 There is really no need to have Israeli Shekels, or Jordanian Dinars, unless you would like to have them for lunch or purchases off our tour schedule.
 There is an exchange machine next to Baggage Claim in Tel Aviv if you want Shekels, and Jordanian Dinars are available at the Israel-Jordan border crossing.

 Please remember that banks, stores, and money exchange booths require your passport to cash traveler's checks.
-Our guide will also indicate where a few US Dollar ATM machines can be found.
+There are very few US Dollar ATM machines.